 Signs and symptoms of mononucleosis may include:

-The virus typically has an incubation period of four to eight weeks, although in young children this period may be shorter.
+The virus has an incubation period of approximately four to six weeks, although in young children this period may be shorter.
 Signs and symptoms such as fever and sore throat usually lessen within a couple of weeks, although fatigue, enlarged lymph nodes and a swollen spleen may last for a few weeks longer.

 When to see your doctor